European Court of Justice: Advocates general

-The Registrar
+The registrar

-The Registrar is the Court's chief administrator.
+The registrar is the Court's chief administrator.
 They manage departments under the authority of the Court's president.
 The Court may also appoint one or more Assistant Registrars.
-They help the Court, the Chambers, the President and the Judges in all their official functions.
-They are responsible for the Registry as well as for the receipt, transmission and custody of documents and pleadings that have been entered in a register initialled by the President.
+They help the Court, the Chambers, the president and the judges in all their official functions.
+They are responsible for the Registry as well as for the receipt, transmission and custody of documents and pleadings that have been entered in a register initialled by the president.
 They are Guardian of the Seals and responsible for the Court's archives and publications.

-The Registrar is responsible for the administration of the Court, its financial management and its accounts.
-The operation of the Court is in the hands of officials and other servants who are responsible to the Registrar under the authority of the President.
+The registrar is responsible for the administration of the Court, its financial management and its accounts.
+The operation of the Court is in the hands of officials and other servants who are responsible to the registrar under the authority of the president.
 The Court administers its own infrastructure; this includes the Translation Directorate, which, As of 2012 employed 44.7% of the staff of the institution.

 Chambers

 The Court can sit in plenary session, as a Grand Chamber of fifteen judges (including the president and vice-president), or in chambers of three or five judges.
 Plenary sittings are now very rare, and the court mostly sits in chambers of three or five judges.
 Each chamber elects its own president who is elected for a term of three years in the case of the five-judge chambers or one year in the case of three-judge chambers.

 The Court is required to sit in full court in exceptional cases provided for in the treaties.
 The court may also decide to sit in full, if the issues raised are considered to be of exceptional importance.
-Sitting as a Grand Chamber is more common and can happen when a Member State or a Union institution, that is a party to certain proceedings, so requests, or in particularly complex or important cases.
+Sitting as a Grand Chamber is more common and can happen when a member state or a Union institution, that is a party to certain proceedings, so requests, or in particularly complex or important cases.
+The main added value of using the full Court or Grand Chamber lies in enhancing the legitimacy of the ECJ’s rulings by ensuring that they reflect the collective view of all—or at least the majority—of the Court’s judges.

 The court acts as a collegial body: decisions are those of the court rather than of individual judges; no minority opinions are given and indeed the existence of a majority decision rather than unanimity is never suggested.